 Identifying Slippery Surfaces.
-Sometimes it's hard to know if the road is slippery.
+Sometimes it is hard to know if the road is slippery.
 Here are some signs of slippery roads:

-- Shaded Areas.
+- · Shaded Areas.
 Shady parts of the road will remain icy and slippery long after open areas have melted. - Bridges.
 When the temperature drops, bridges will freeze before the road will.
 Be especially careful when the temperature is close to 32 degrees Fahrenheit. - Melting Ice.
 Slight melting will make ice wet.
 Wet ice is much more slippery than ice that is not wet. - Black Ice.
 Black ice is a thin layer that is clear enough that you can see the road underneath it.
 It makes the road look wet.
 Any time the temperature is below freezing and the road looks wet, watch out for black ice. - Vehicle Icing.
 An easy way to check for ice is to open the window and feel the front of the mirror, mirror support, or antenna.
-If there's ice on these, the road surface is probably starting to ice up. - Just After Rain Begins.
+If there is ice on these, the road surface is probably starting to ice up. - Just After Rain Begins.
 Right after it starts to rain, the water mixes with oil left on the road by vehicles.
 This makes the road very slippery.
 If the rain continues, it will wash the oil away. - Hydroplaning.
 In some weather, water or slush collects on the road.
 When this happens, your vehicle can hydroplane.
-It's like water skiing--the tires lose their contact with the road and have little or no traction.
+It is like water skiing--the tires lose their contact with the road and have little or no traction.
 You may not be able to steer or brake.
 You can regain control by releasing the accelerator and pushing in the clutch.
 This will slow your vehicle and let the wheels turn freely.
 If the vehicle is hydroplaning, do not use the brakes to slow down.
 If the drive wheels start to skid, push in the clutch to let them turn freely.

 It does not take a lot of water to cause hydroplaning.
 Hydroplaning can occur at speeds as low as 30 mph if there is a lot of water.
 Hydroplaning is more likely if tire pressure is low, or the tread is worn.
-(The grooves in a tire carry away the water; if they aren't deep, they don't work well.)
+(The grooves in a tire carry away the water; if they are not deep, they do not work well.)

 Road surfaces where water can collect can create conditions that cause a vehicle to hydroplane.
 Watch for clear reflections, tire splashes, and raindrops on the road.
 These are indications of standing water.
+Be especially careful driving through puddles.
+The water is often deep enough to cause hydroplaning.